SWIFTSIM/swiftsim/doc/RTD/source/ExternalPotentials/index.rst

 External Potentials in SWIFT
 ============================

-SWIFT can be run with an external potential on this page we will summaraize the current potentials which can be run with SWIFT and how to implement your own potential in SWIFT.
+SWIFT can be run with an external potential on this page we will summarize the current potentials which can be run with SWIFT and how to implement your own potential in SWIFT.